 Mathematics Proof Techniques

-Required of students registering for Calculus III (Ma 301) in an upcoming semester.
-Ma 299 Mathematical Proofs is a 1-credit corequisite with this course (see the course webpage for additional information on the placement test).
-Students who pass this test will be allowed to waive this corequisite.
+Required of students registering for most 400-level math courses in an upcoming semester.
+Ma 299 Mathematical Proofs is a 1-credit transition course between lower-level mathematics courses and more abstract/theoretical upper-level courses in which mathematical proofs are essential (see the course webpage for additional information on the placement test).
+Students who pass this test will be allowed to waive this prerequisite.
 Testing may take as much as 30 minutes.
 Students should not take this test unless they are directed to do so by a math faculty member.

 Statistics Test for Math Ed Majors only

 Offered to Mathematics Education majors who wish to try to exempt Applied Statistics (Ma 320) in order to replace the requirement with a more advanced upper-level course.

 Students registering for a modern language course for the first time at BJU must take the appropriate placement test.
 Testing may take as much as 45 minutes.
 A short verification is all that is needed for a student with no experience in the language.